Ennis House: 1950s to 1970s

 In 1968, Brown bought the Ennis House for $119,000, becoming its eighth owner.
-The house was being marketed for $125,000, whereas a real-estate expert estimated that the house had been valued at $300,000.
+The house was being marketed for $125,000, whereas a real estate expert estimated that the house had been valued at $300,000.
 None of the original decorations remained.
 Brown later recalled that the facade and plasterwork were crumbling; the house lacked hot water; and the electricity in some rooms did not work.
 Brown's daughter Janet Tani called the house "highly livable" despite its size, and said of the land: "By walking a few feet, one can be in a completely different environment."
 Tani later said that it attracted visitors like the photographer Edmund Teske, who were often astonished at the architecture.
 Shortly after Brown moved in, he experienced the same issues as Corcoran had, with local youth swarming the house and trying to scale the walls at night.
 This prompted Brown to print out hundreds of one-page leaflets about the house, which helped keep away youth but attracted architecture fans.

 During his ownership of the house, Brown replaced deteriorated decorations, refurbished the mechanical systems, added waterproofing and a sprinkler system, and removed a bathroom and bedroom.
 He added a Japanese garden on the site of the former bathroom and bedroom.
 The facade had decayed extensively due to moisture problems aggravated by defects in the original construction.
 The textile blocks had included traces of clay and feldspar, which tended to decay or deform when moist, and the moisture had corroded away the steel rebar inside the blocks and created cracks within the concrete.
 This issue was exacerbated when one of the previous owners applied a sealant, which was intended to prevent further water intrusion but instead trapped the moisture inside.
 Brown ultimately spent more than $200,000 of his own money on renovations.
 After his wife died and his daughters moved away, it became increasingly hard for him to raise money to maintain the Ennis House.

 Foundation ownership

 Brown donated the Ennis House in 1980 to the Trust for Preservation of Cultural Heritage (TPCH), a non-profit organization that he created to receive a tax exemption for the house.
 In exchange, Brown was allowed to continue living there.
-Although the TPCH took over day-to-day operations, Brown remained involved as the TPCH's executive director and continued to live there, opening the house to the public six times a year.
+Although the TPCH took over day-to-day operations, Brown remained involved as the TPCH's executive director, opening the house to the public six times a year.
 His daughter Janet was also involved as an associate curator and was given the right to live in the house after her father died.
 The TPCH, which had a board of 14 directors, referred to the edifice as the Ennis–Brown House in honor of his donation.